WesleyMcGinn/Chat/README.md

 ## To do:
 Most of the programming for Chat is done, but here is what there is left to do:
- - Use websockets and a server for data transfer
+ - Separate program into several files for organization
  - Make Chat Chrome Extension

  **Note:** _The following description and list of main features is describing the completed Chat program, not as it is currently._